Russo-Circassian War: Final Circassian unification

-The Siege of Lazarevsky took place on the night of February 7, 1840.
-After a 3-hour battle, the fortification was taken by the Circassians.
-The fort was then destroyed by Circassians, who did not want hostile elements in their land.
-Hawduqo mansur and Ismail Berzeg went on to capture two more forts with an army of 11,000 men.
+The siege of Lazarevsky took place on the night of 7 February 1840.
+After a 3-hour battle, the fortification was captured and destroyed by the Circassians.
+Hawduqo Mansur and Ismail Berzeg went on to capture two more forts with an army of 11,000 men, one of them being the siege of Mikhailovksy fort.

 In 1841, Circassian commander Ismail Berzeg participated in negotiations with the Russian military leaders in Sochi, but the negotiations ended in vain.
 The Russian leaders stated that the Circassians were "poor villagers waiting for help from the English".
 A Russian officer, Lorer, who witnessed Ismail Berzeg's meeting with the Russians, later wrote in his memoirs that Berzeg answered:

 In March 1842, the Russians attacked the villages on the plains.
-Thereupon, Circassians from Abdzakh, Shapsug, Ubykh, Hatuqway, Yegeruqway, Chemguy and Besleney living in the mountains came down from the mountains to help the Circassians who were exposed to Russian attacks on the plains.
+Thereupon, Circassians from Abdzakh, Shapsug, Ubykh, Hatuqway, Yegeruqway, Chemguy, and Besleney living in the mountains came down from the mountains to help the Circassians exposed to the Russian attacks.
 In front of the Ferz river, the army of the Russian commander Zass retreated with heavy losses.

-In October 1842, in Hamish, the Russian-Georgian cavalry of 18,000 men was attacked by the regional Circassian army consisting of 5,000 men.
-The Circassians applied guerilla warfare while chanting verses from the Quran in order to distract the enemy and increase morale.
-Russian cavalry, confused and unprepared, was caught off guard as 3,500 Russian soldiers were killed.
+In October 1842, the regional Circassian army of 5,000 men attacked the Russian-Georgian cavalry of 18,000 men in Hamish.
+The Circassians applied guerrilla warfare while chanting verses from the Quran to distract the enemy and increase morale.
+Russian cavalry, confused and unprepared, was caught off guard and 3,500 Russian soldiers were killed.
 The remaining Russian forces retreated into Russian ships on the shore, as well as the Scotcha fortress.

 In 1844, Aytech Qanoqo again switched sides, and joined Circassia against the Russian forces.
-On the night of August 26, he tried to siege the fortress of Grigory Zass, ultimately seeking revenge for his destroyed village, but failed.
-In September 26, he was killed in a battle against the Russians.
-Some sources claim he was going to the Russian camp in order to change sides again but was attacked by the Russians.
-His body, contrary to tradition, was not removed by the Circassians from the battlefield for janazah and went to the Russians.
+On the night of 26 August, he tried to siege the fortress of Colonel Zass, seeking revenge for his destroyed village, but ultimately failed.
+He was killed in a battle against the Russians on 26 September.
+Some sources claim he was going to the Russian camp to change sides again but was attacked by the Russians.
+His body, contrary to tradition, was not removed by the Circassians from the battlefield for janazah (Islamic funeral), and went to the Russians.